 You can consider training shoes the yang of its mileage-based running-shoe counterpart.
 Besides the fact that both sweat essentials have laces (and even that could change), they have little else in common.
 You can immediately identify a training shoe because it will bring the entirety of your foot close to the ground and be incredibly lightweight to hold in your hand.

 “Training shoes are designed for lateral movement, as well as for overall versatility.
 You need them when lifting weights, training, aerobics, and whatever else you participate in,” Dr. Greuner says.
 Sporting shoes that are too supportive during moves like squatting, lifting, or even benching will keep your entire muscle chain—starting from your feet—from engaging in the exercise, says Wealth.
 So when it comes to any activity you might classify as a “workout” rather than a “run” or a “walk,” Dr. Greuner says to opt for a light-as-a-feather footwear option.
+All three of the below have the Well+Good editors’ seal of approval.

 What can happen to your body if you work out in the wrong shoes?